toa-io/toa/userland/samples/readme.md

     bar: 2
 ```

-In the above code snippet, the `state` Aspect returns a `values` field of type Map.
+In the code snippet above, the `state` Aspect returns a `values` field of type Map.

 ```yaml
 state: